SaraOsdi/hadasim_home_assignment/covid19_management_system/README.md

 Main page: containes a list of the members. by clicking on the eye icon you can see their morbidity and vaccinations details.
 You can edit the editable detailes - name, address, phone number, cell phone and to add new detailes about vaccinations and morbidity in the empty fields.
-Pay attention to dates, you cannot add a second vaccinations without the first one and a vaccin manufatorer, you cannot add recovery date without a positive date etc.
+Pay attention to dates, you cannot add a second vaccinations without the first one and a vaccin manufatorer, you cannot add recovery date without a positive date, vaccination manufactorer name without any vaccination etc.
 Click submit to save.
+You can upload a jpg image for each member whenever you want.
 New member: Add new in the main page below the headline, fill in the detailes with attention to their correctness, click submit.
 You will see immediately the new record in the list.

 Dasboard:
 You can see in the graph how many active patients were in each day of the last month.